Stowarzyszenie-Talent/sioworkers/README.md

 # Additional features
  - support for the GCC 10.2.1 compilation sandbox, the one used at the Polish Olympiad in Informatics.
+ - 64-bit execution, needed for the above compiler sandbox to work.
  - sio2jail executor fixes, with a newer version hardcoded.

 Someday this will be made into a pull request upstream.